yudinal/Swift-Protocols-Lab/README.md

 Then create an initializer for the class and create two `Human` instances.

 b.
 Make the `Human` class adopt the CustomStringConvertible protocol.
-Then Print both of your previously initialized `Human` objects.
+Then print both of your previously initialized `Human` objects.

 c.
 Make the `Human` class adopt the Equatable protocol.
 Two instances of `Human` should be considered equal